nachocaru/xaprb.com/content/blog/2014-01-18-how-to-tune-guitar.md

 * **Open A String to Open B String.** The 9th overtone of the open A string is a high B note at 990Hz, and the 4th overtone of the open B is a high B at 987.77HZ.
 If you can hear this high note, you should hear it beating just over twice per second.
 The interval between the A and B strings is a minor 7th, which should be slightly narrow.
 Thus, if you tune the B until the beating disappears, you should then flatten it two beats.
 * **Open D String to Open E String.** This is also a minor 7th interval.
 You're listening for a very high E note, at 1321.5Hz on the D string, and 1318.5 on the E string, which is 3 beats narrow.
-* **Open D String to Open B String.** The 10th overtone of the D string is similar to a high F-sharp produced by the open B string (from B to F-sharp is a 5th).
-The overtone on the D string is 1,468.32Hz, and on the B string it's the 6th overtone at 1,481.65Hz.
-This interval is a little more than 13 beats wide.
-This is hard to hear and hard to count, but if you can hear the beating and it isn't very rapid, you know something's out of tune.
+* **Open D String to Open B String.** The 5th overtone of the D string is similar to the 3rd overtone of the B string.
+This interval is about 6 and 2/3 beats wide.
+This is a bit hard to hear at first, but you're listening for a high F-sharp.

 ### Systems for Tuning Arbitrary Instruments